Creating A Business Purpose Statement

 After reading Start With Why and realizing the current status of my business, it became clear over the course of last spring and early summer that a rebrand was necessary for future success.
 Because we already had a basic idea of the what and how of our new business, the first thing Chris and I did – before we thought up a name or started paring down services – was work to create a purpose statement.A purpose statement is different from a business' mission, vision, and values statements.
 Click To Tweet

 Mission, vision, and values statements may be adjusted over time as companies grow, change, and move into new markets, but the “why” behind the organization – why it was created in the first place and why it exists will never change.
-Each time executives are considering adding new products or services, when marketing materials are created, or new markets are explored, a purpose statement is something that can be revisited to help with the decision making process.
-Successful businesses are businesses which adhere to a clearly defined purpose in all that they do.
+Each time executives are considering adding new products or services when marketing materials are created, or new markets are explored, a purpose statement is something that can be revisited to help with the decision-making process.
+Successful businesses are businesses that adhere to a clearly defined purpose in all that they do.

 Writing A Purpose Statement Starts With Research